QCrypt/website-2021/content/online-conference.md

 After each session, the speakers are moving over to the Meet & Greet Room and will be available there to answer more individual questions.

 ### Poster sessions
-The [list of accepted posters](/accepted-papers) with PDFs will be available on this website before the conference.
+The [list of accepted posters](/accepted-papers) with PDFs is now available on this website.
 The two poster sessions take place in the Meet & Greet Room.
 More details will be provided later.

 <!--
 - One poster/presenter per table